Aryansh-S/USACO/algo_by_div/README.md

 Please create an issue including your request.
 I'll get to it as soon as possible.
 Or, if you're willing to write the code yourself, please submit a pull request.

+> According to X, Y isn't in the Z division.
+Why do you have it there?

+X seems to be the problem.
+I'm using classifications from [Unofficial USACO Syllabus](https://www.overleaf.com/read/fktckfprxyxn), which represents what I believe, not X.

 > Why not use templates to make these implementations more generic?

 To keep them beginner-friendly.
 Templates may encourage blackboxing, because it's inconvenient to write templated code from scratch, and blackboxing is detrimental to beginners.
 Moreover, avoiding templates keeps the implementations simple and instructive.